-These are not true Caterpillars, but are the larvae of a Sawfly (which is really a wasp!).
-When young, these larvae are gregarious sitting side by side as they skeletonise a host plant leaf.
+These are not true Caterpillars, but are the larvae of a Sawfly (which is really a wasp, or more accurately a Symphytan).
+These larvae, when young, are gregarious sitting side by side as they skeletonise a host plant leaf.
 They feed on :

 The larvae of Pterygophorus cinctus have very strong jaws.
 One group we captured gnawed through a plastic container in which we had housed them, leaving a little pile of plastic powder by their exit hole.
 They grow to a length of about 4 cms.

-They pupate in a naked pupa without any covering or cocoon in the leaf litter.
+They pupate as a naked pupa in the leaf litter without any covering or cocoon.

-An adult wasp (it is misnamed as a 'fly') has pretty orange and black bands on its body.
+An adult insect (it is misnamed as a 'fly') has pretty orange and black bands on its body.
 Its wingspan is about 2 cms.
 The species has been found in

 Die Blattwespen nach ihren Gattungen und Arten zusammengestellt,